-If an elector requests a special vote and is not on the Parliamentary electoral roll (e.g. just turned 18 years of age), the person must enrol by Friday 11 October 2019 (the day before the close of voting).
+If an elector requests a special vote and is not on the Parliamentary electoral roll (e.g. just turned 18 years of age), the person must enrol by Friday 7 October 2022 (the day before the close of voting).
 An application for registration as a Parliamentary elector may be obtained:

-- from any NZ Post agency; or - telephoning 0800 ENROLNOW (0800 36 76 56); or - by accessing the Electoral Commission website www.elections.org.nz
+- from any NZ Post agency; or - telephoning 0800 ENROLNOW (0800 36 76 56); or - by accessing the Electoral Commission website - www.vote.nz